KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Indeed, a cost benefit analysis must be done while considering any change.

+On the other hand:

+1. If you do not offer a mobile app/livestreaming, ect, church-goers can easily find a replacement offered by another church, such as LifeChruhc

 But these arguments may pose little relevance, because of the competitive marketplace.
 Church-goers can use the digital products of other denominations as replacements.